 CINCINNATI (FOX19) - Many people have lots of questions now that the COVID-19 vaccine is available.
 The information varies from state to state, and is constantly changing, but here’s what we know right now:

-Phase 1A began Dec.
-14 - priority to vulnerable individuals who live in close proximity and those who care for them.
+- Vulnerable individuals who live in close proximity and those who care for them.

-- The week of Jan.
-25, 2021 – Ohioans 75 years of age and older; those with severe congenital, developmental, or early-onset medical disorders *and* who have a developmental or intellectual disability.
+- Those with severe congenital, developmental, or early-onset medical disorders *and* who have a developmental or intellectual disability.

-- The week of Feb.
-15, 2021 - Ohioans with severe congenital, developmental, or early-onset medical disorders and *do not* have a developmental or intellectual disability.
+- Employees of K-12 schools who wish to remain or return to in-person or hybrid models and people with severe congenital, developmental, or early-onset medical disorders and *do not* have a developmental or intellectual disability.

 Click the links below to see vaccine distribution information from local health departments in Ohio: